 Who I Am in Theory and Practice

-I’m a romantic archivist of pain and meaning, drowning in my own melodramatic and theatrical sadness.
+I’m a romantic archivist of pain and meaning, drowning in my own melodramatic and theatrical

-favorite quotes, but Ruth Ozeki’s writing in A Tale for the Time Being makes me feel like I was born
+I have many favorite quotes, but Ruth Ozeki’s writing in A Tale for the Time Being makes me feel

-read this excerpt:
+like I was born to read this excerpt:

-“The moment I saw the gate I had a
+“The moment I saw the gate I had a strong thought to turn around and throw myself

-wouldn't matter if I bumped and bounced like a cabbage all the way down until I hit the bottom and
+of eternity, and it wouldn't matter if I bumped and bounced like a cabbage all the way down until I

-rolled out to sea, because at least I'd be safe and dead.”
+hit the bottom and then rolled out to sea, because at least I'd be safe and dead.”

 ― Ruth Ozeki, A Tale for the Time Being